Exploring Media Portrayal of Conflict: Evidence from the Syrian and Ukrainian Conflicts – Ragad Alrachid

 Organization(s): 1: Webster Vienna Private University, Vienna, Austria; 2: School of Psychology, Newcastle University, Newcastle, Australia

-For more details: NeuroIC Conference – Zemlicka Award
+For more details visit: NeuroIC Conference – Zemlicka Award

 “Smiling — a behavioural gate to cooperative negotiations?”

 Can we predict interactive styles and outcomes of face-to-face negotiations by simply looking at how people smile?
 Previous research suggests that smiling contributes to the formation of cooperative relationships as it may reliably disclose prosocial dispositions and positive interactive style.
 In this context, we tested the hypothesis that emotional "investments" made at the beginning of an interaction forecast interactive style and, when reciprocated, lead to positive relational outcomes and joined material benefits.
 Sixty-five pairs of unacquainted men and women were observed in same-sex dyadic interactions consisting of a mixed-motive negotiation exercise.
 Micro-analysis of smiling behavior was performed on the first 30 seconds of each interaction.